deltaray/cloudperm/README.md

-# gdoc_perm_checker
+# Cloudperm
-An app that checks the permissions of Google Drive documents against a config file.
+A set of programs that help you check, audit report and change roles and permissions on popular Cloud platforms.
+Right now this is only for Google Drive/Docs.

 # GOAL

- To automate the checking of access permissions on Google Drive documents and folders and alert the user of unexpected changes.
+ To automate the checking of access permissions on cloud file/document sharing platforms such as Google Drive and alert the user of unexpected changes.

 # DEPENDENCIES